Mirror Painting Ideas: Easy DIY on a Budget

 If you’re feeling especially froggy, you can then seal the entire frame with a coat of clear wax.
 This wax layer ensures that all the layers of paint set and are covered.

 The final wax coat is entirely optional and up to you!
-At this point, I just wanted to get the finished piece back in place – and then mirror back in the frame before a kid or cat knocked it over!
+At this point, I just wanted to get the finished piece back in place.
+Also, get the mirror back in the frame before a kid or cat knocked it over!

 Clean the mirror.

 Now that your mirror is done, remove any painters tape and cardboard.
 If you got paint on the mirror, no worries!
-The best way to remove any paint is to use a flat razor blade like this one to scrap off the paint.
+A great way to remove any paint is to use a flat razor blade like this one to scrap any excess.
 Luckily you aren’t likely to scratch the mirror since it’s flat to the surface when it scrapes.

-As a final step, make sure to use window cleaner (or vinegar and water) and a clean rag to clean the glass after you’re all done.
-Here’s the new look:
+As a final step, you’ll want to clean the mirror.
+Use window cleaner (or vinegar and water) and a clean rag to make the mirror shine.
+Here’s the new look using my favorite mirror painting ideas:

-Overall, painting an old mirror frame can breathe new life into a room at a great price.
+Overall, painting an old plain mirror frame can breathe new life into a room at a great price.
 This method not only works for a mirror makeover, but an old picture frame as well.
-Don’t forget to hit up your local thrift store to find mirrors and frames to work on!
+Don’t forget to hit up your local thrift stores or flea markets to find mirrors and frames to work on.
+They’re chalk full of small mirrors that are cheap.
+You can really stretch your creative chops by adding embelishments, glass paint, or anything you can think of!

 Interested in learning how to chalk paint dressers and other furniture?
 Learn how I updated an old dresser with chalk paint and new drawer pulls here!